Monadhliath Mountains

 The Monadhliath Mountains /ˌmoʊnəˈliːə/, or Monadh Liath, are a range of mountains in Scotland.
 Monadh Liath is Scottish Gaelic, and means "grey mountain range".
 Running in a northeast to southwest direction, it lies on the western side of Strathspey, to the west of the Cairngorms and to the south east of Loch Ness.
 Its southwestern limit is usually taken to be Corrieyairack Pass (763 m) but similar uplands continue to Glen Roy and Spean Bridge.
 The range is within the Highland council area, and the south and east fringes are within the Cairngorms National Park.
 The high point of the range is Càrn Dearg, at 945 m, located 40 km south of Inverness.
 This is one of four Munros in the Monadhliath, the others being A'Chailleach (930 m), Geal Chàrn (926 m), and Càrn Sgulain (920 m).
-The Monadhliath Mountains are designated a Special Area of Conservation (SAC).
+Part of the Monadhliath Mountains are designated a Special Area of Conservation (SAC) due to the presence of blanket bog.
+Monadhliath SAC is also a Site of Special Scientific Interest (SSSI).
+Part of Monadhliath SSSI is part of the River Spey SAC due to the presence of atlantic salmon, otters, sea lamprey and freshwater pearl mussel.

 The Monadh Liath differs greatly in character from the greater Highland mountains to the south and west, as an elevated moorland with no proper ridges.
 The four Munros are all on the Spey rim, three making a classic circuit from Newtonmore; the interior is rarely visited.
 The main valley within the Monadh Liath is the Findhorn.
 It is unusually sinuous, being an incised meandering river valley very little altered by glaciers.